evmcnb/quartz/content/Pearls/Congenital Conditions.md

 - Cytomegalovirus - periventricular calcifications
 - Herpes Simplex - meningoencephalitis (and varicella zoster)
 - other infections: zika...syphilis, HIV, parvovirus

+> [!tldr] Testing for TORCH in the infant
+> Previously IgM testing in the infant as *maternal IgG crosses the placenta but IgM does not*.
+However PCR is more widely used for better sens and spec

 ### Toxoplasmosis